flodri/py-DMUD/README.txt

 If you want access to admin commands put your full discord pseudo in the admins set in admins.txt (you'll be able to add admins with the !admin comand after that)

+If you need more informations or help, here is the wiki : https://github.com/flodri/py-DMUD/wiki and here is my discord server : https://discord.gg/gbEdcxW

 Changelog :
 0.2.3 (30-04-2020):
   - fixed a bug which prevented players from connecting again after logging out